-East Lyme is a decidedly white-collar town, with fully 86.23% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, East Lyme is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Lyme is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in East Lyme who work in office and administrative support (11.20%), management occupations (10.66%), and teaching (10.47%).
+There are especially a lot of people living in East Lyme who work in office and administrative support (11.69%), teaching (10.37%), and management occupations (10.07%).

 Also of interest is that East Lyme has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, East Lyme is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, East Lyme really has some of the features that families look for when choosing a good community to raise children.
 Is East Lyme perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 East Lyme is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 East Lyme is one of the most well-educated cities in the nation.
 45.02% of adults in East Lyme have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.